WMTV: Early years on channel 33

-After the Federal Communications Commission lifted its four-year freeze on new television station grants and opened the ultra high frequency (UHF) band for television use, applications were received to start new stations in Madison.
+After the Federal Communications Commission (FCC) lifted its four-year freeze on new television station grants and opened the ultra high frequency (UHF) band for television use, applications were received to start new stations in Madison.
 The first came from the Bartell Group, owned by Madison radio announcer Gerry Bartell and owner of Milwaukee station WOKY, for channel 33, one of two UHF channels allocated for commercial use in the city.
 Another application for channel 33 was made by Earl W. Fessler, owner of Madison FM radio outlet WMFM.
 In late December, Fessler and Bartell combined their applications as the Bartell Television Corporation.
 With no other bids left to consider, Bartell Television was granted a construction permit on January 23, 1953.

 WMTV signed on the air with a test pattern on July 8, 1953, and began normal operation 11 days later with a dedication program.
 This made it the second station on air in Madison, as WKOW-TV (channel 27) began broadcasting on July 8.
 It was an affiliate of NBC, ABC, and DuMont.
 The WMTV facility along the Beltline contained a main studio complete with a revolving stage, which the station claimed to be the only one in a TV studio east of California, as well as a permanently installed kitchen for cooking shows.
 One such cooking program was hosted by Carson Gulley, the supervising chef for the residence halls at the University of Wisconsin–Madison, who hosted a program with his wife Beatrice from 1953 to 1962.
 ABC programs moved to WKOW-TV in September 1956 when WISC-TV began as a CBS affiliate on channel 3.

 In March 1956, it was announced that the Badger Broadcasting Company, owner of radio station WIBA and a joint venture of The Capital Times and Wisconsin State Journal newspapers, could soon own WMTV, with Gerry Bartell staying as the station's general manager.
 Bartell proposed to sell the newspapers a two-thirds interest in the station.
 However, the parties were unable to reach final agreement on matters related to the sale, and the proposed transaction was abandoned in August.
 With WMTV as Bartell's only television property, Wometco Enterprises filed in 1957 to buy WMTV for $350,000.